Virgilspeeps/Virgilspeeps/README.md

 - 👋 Hi, I’m @Virgilspeeps
 - 👀 I’m interested in ...Front end web dev
 - 🌱 I’m currently learning ...HTML, CSS, Javascript, and python
-- 💞️ I’m looking to collaborate on ...Gamedev, App Dev, and Algorithmic Trading.
+- 💞️ I’m looking to collaborate on ...Anything and everything!
 - 📫 How to reach me ...Ihay@novazallc.com

 <!---